YasInvolved/NFS-The-Run-Modloader/README.md

 > This is a WIP (Work In Progress) project.
 That means it doesn't work yet.
 I'm (or maybe soon we're) working hard
 > to make this thing work.
 If you know something about reverse engineering and you want to help, well, you're very welcome my friend.

+## Development frozen
+For now development of this project is frozen.
+I need to gather some internal energy and finish other ones I'm working on.

 ## How does it work
 Basically it imitates the dxgi.dll library loaded by the game when it's starting.
 It exports a dummy CreateDXGIFactory2 function that injects loader code and then calls the actual function.